Welcome to Carnets de route

 • Your prescription

-• Your Refugee Protection Claimant Document or your Acknowledgement of Claim, mentioning that you are covered by the IFHPInterim Federal Health Program
+• Your Refugee Protection Claimant Document/Refugee Protection Identity Document or your Acknowledgement of Claim, mentioning that you are covered by the IFHPInterim Federal Health Program

 • Your IFHPInterim Federal Health Program eligibility document